SerpRateAI/AI-pipeline-boreholes/Dataset explanation.md

 To segment our images, we used the software [ilastik](ilastik.org).
 The goal is to extract the cracks for the base images, to then deduce what conditions favorise the cracking.
 The whole process is detailed in the [read me](README.md).
 We took several shot at the segmentation to keep the one that seems to fit the best to the cracks.

 ## **Top depth**
 For each section, gives the depth of the top of the section in meters.
-The drilling bore goes down to 400 meters.
+The drilling bore goes down to 400 meters, for roughly 3 meters by core.
 Given by the public data.

 ## **Unit Desc 4**
 Structural comments on the  rocks from the section, made by the drilling analysis team: breccia, slickenslides...Those are rock formations created by movments (as friction for example).
 Information only for the last cores.
+Redondant with remarks ?

 ## **Vein Intensity**
 Veins are leaflike structures composed of crystallized minerals, that usually form when mineral are carried by water (or any solution) into the rock.
 The vein intensity gives a rough idea of the amount of vein in each section.
 The values goes from 0 to 4, 4 representing a section with a lot of vein.
 We easily remark there are more veins in the higher section, which is confirmed by our % of cracks calculation.
 Warning: data missing for some section (value -999,25 ?).